fuxichen/rspack-plugin-svg/README.md

 # rsbuild-plugin-svg

-Vite plugin to load SVG files as Vue components, using SVGO for optimization.
+Rsbuild plugin to load SVG files as Vue components, using SVGO for optimization.

 Fork by [vite-svg-loader](https://github.com/jpkleemans/vite-svg-loader)